 Given the importance of the Agreement for Legal Services, we are sure you understand that we do not want its contents publicized for any reason or in any manner.
 The Agreement is a contract which we use for all our clients, and as such, it contains terms which have been agreed to by those clients, terms which those clients, and you, have every right to expect to be kept secret.
 Therefore, prior to signing the Agreement, you will not be allowed to leave the office with a copy of it.
 The only exceptions to this will be (1) if you live outside of Memphis, Tennessee, and are not able to come into the office to sign the Agreement or (2) if you need to take the Agreement to an outside attorney for reviewing its terms with him.
 If you do need to seek the advice of another attorney regarding the terms of the Agreement, we will require you to agree not to photocopy it and to return the original to us, whether you sign it.
 If you hire The Crone Law Firm to represent you and sign the Agreement for Legal Services, at that point we will make a copy of the Agreement for you to keep in your files.

-Finally, if you decide to hire us as your attorneys, it is essential that you understand that, as attorneys, our behavior and representation of you is bound by the Code of Professional Responsibility, a code of ethics set forth by the Supreme Court of Tennessee.
+Finally, if you hire your employment law attorney it is essential that you understand that, as attorneys, our behavior and representation of you is bound by the Code of Professional Responsibility, a code of ethics set forth by the Supreme Court of Tennessee.
 The Code of Professional Responsibility spells out our ethical obligations to you, the public, and the Court.
 We must abide by those terms.
 This means that, while we must zealously represent our clients, we cannot do so recklessly nor unethically, even upon the demands of a client.

 In sum, taking the time now to establish a pattern of clear communication and taking the time to fully understand the attorney-client relationship, including the basis for our fees, will enable us to work together more effectively in the future towards a positive resolution of your legal troubles.